 In 1901 Barbara married the historian, John Lawrence Hammond.
 Over the years they wrote a series of important books together on working class history including the trilogy: The Village Labourer (1911), The Town Labourer (1917) and The Skilled Labourer (1919).
-This was followed by The Age of the Chartists (1930) and The Bleak Age (1934).

 Although Liberals rather than Socialists, the Hammonds were attacked for promoting the traditional left-wing view that the industrial revolution created a great deal of social misery for the working classes.
 Other historians argued that the living standards of the workers actually improved during the early stages of industrial capitalism.